unifhy-org/unifhy/docs/_doc_src/contributors/preparation.rst

 default its value is 1, indicating the state is a scalar, if its value is greater than 1, it indicates the state is a vector, and its value is the length of the vector.
-The *divisions* item may be useful when considering e.g. different soil layers.
+The *divisions* item may be useful when considering e.g. different vertical layers in a component.

 In addition, special attributes in the definition `_land_sea_mask` and `_flow_direction` and must be assigned a boolean value (True if required,